 However, the Tuition Incentive Program (TIP) at NYU is an important source of financial aid for master's students.
 TIP provides tuition support to recipients of external awards.
 Students receiving external awards of $13,000 or more from recognized, academic sources of funding outside of the University can apply for matching tuition points up to the amount of their outside award.
 Students receiving external awards of less than $13,000 may apply for matching tuition points up to 50% of the amount of the external award.
 The Graduate School typically awards funds to between 20 and 30 students a year.
 We encourage students to apply.

 We do not have a fixed target size for an incoming class.
-In Fall 2010, we received close to 600 applications and admitted 150 students.
-In other years, we have had between 60 to 70 incoming students.
+For Fall 2019, we had 66 incoming students.
+(We recieved 775 applications.)

 Who are our students?

 Over the last five years, about half of the incoming students are international students (i.e. non-US citizens).
 We have a very diverse student body.
 About 80 percent of incoming students are full-time students.
 The average age of incoming students is 25 years.

 Can students work full-time and pursue this degree?

 Yes.
 Unlike other schools, many of our MA courses begin at 6.20pm and a few begin at 4.20pm.
 All of the core MA courses are offered in the evening (many are also offered during the day as well).
 Courses generally meet once a week.